LbJS/LbrX/README.md

 # LbrX - _alpha version_

-This is an object oriented State Manager that's build for JavaScript applications.
-It uses RxJs library for state update destruction and .NET entity framework like methods for querying the data.
-It also supports Redux DevTools for easier state debugging.
+This is an object oriented State Manager that's build for JavaScript applications that's based on RxJs.
+The api for querying th data is very similar to .Net EF LINQ but with observables.
+State updates can also be achieved with partial objects and we will merge the objects for you.
+Object instance preservation guaranteed if you're working with classes or dates.
+Unlinked object references guaranteed even with deep nested objects, no changes will apply to your state unintentionally.
+Two way data flow with no boilerplate code!
+We also support Redux DevTools for easier state debugging.

+_(Inspired by Akita)_

 ## Development progress: